arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

  {{< figure src="fontawesome multiple icons.png" title="fontawesome multiple icons" alt="fontawesome multiple icons">}}

-Placing multiple icons on top of each other has several real world usecases.
+Placing multiple icons on top of each other has several real world use cases.

 For example banning cellphones and camera symbols icons.